There are brands we love... and Deer and Doe is one of them. I had even put making a Cardamome dress on my 2020 resolutions wish list; now it's done!

 slit and sleeve cuff

-To make the smocks, I use elastic bands that allow you to quickly make smocks.
+To make the smocking, I use elastic bands that allow you to quickly create smocking.

 Simply place the elastic band on the wrong side of your fabric and sew it with a zigzag stitch so as to keep the elastic side of the band.

-For my latest version, the green dress, I didn't make buttonholes nor place buttons on the collar because I always wear it with the collar open.
+For my latest version, the green dress, I didn’t make buttonholes or place buttons at the collar because I always wear it with the collar open.

 I wonder if I might make a fourth one ;-)